 Cutworms.
 As adults they are brown or gray moths.
 Their larvae are fat, greasy, gray or dull-brown caterpillars with shiny heads.
 Cutworm caterpillars feed on the stems of many vegetables near the soil line, severing them or completely consuming small seedlings.
 Use collars made of paper, cardboard (toilet paper tubes work great) or plastic around stems and anchor at half above and half before the soil line.
 One week before setting out plants, scatter moist wheat bran mixed with Bacillus thuringiensis var. kurstaki (Bt) and molasses over the surface of vegetable beds.
 Apply beneficial nematodes to the soil.
 Handpick caterpillars after dark.
 Also, set transplants out later in the season to avoid damage.

 Flea Beetles.
-Found in home gardens early in the growing season, these tiny, dark beetles jump like fleas and chew small holes in the leaves of many crops.
+Found early in home gardens, flea beetles are tiny, dark insects that jump like fleas and chew small holes in the leaves of crops.
 Larvae are tiny, white grubs that feed on plant roots.
 Crops may be stunted or killed.
 Delay planting to avoid peak populations.
 You can also cover seedlings with row cover and treat the soil with beneficial nematodes.
 For severe infestations, spray botanical insecticides (pyrethrin) as a last resort.

 Slugs and Snails.
-Adults are soft-bodies, wormlike animals.
+Adults are soft-bodied, worm like creatures.
 Slugs have no shells while snails have coiled shells.
 Both slugs and snails leave a trail of mucus when they travel and chew large holes in foliage, stems and bulbs.
 They feast on any tender plant or shrub and may cause extensive damage to seedlings.
 To control, use copper flashing as an edge for garden beds.
 You can also trap them under flowerpots or boards or try shallow pans of beer.
 Collect and destroy them every morning.
 To encourage predatory ground and rove beetles, grow clover, sod or use stone mulch along your garden’s walkways.
 Protect seedlings with wide bands of cinders, wood ashes or diatomaceous earth.

-Tip: Sluggo Organic Slug and Snail Bait contains a unique blend of iron phosphate, an organic compound that breaks down into fertilizer.
-Controls snails and slugs, yet is non-toxic to wildlife, people and pets.
+Containing a unique blend of iron phosphate, Sluggo® Organic Slug and Snail Bait kills snails and slugs, yet is non-toxic to wildlife, people and pets.
 Apply evenly at about 1 lb per 2,000 square feet.
 Re-apply as bait is consumed.
-Approved for use in organic gardens.
+OMRI Listed for use in organic production.

 Spider Mites.
 Adults are tiny eight-legged mites.
 Nymphs are similar in appearance, but are smaller than adults.
 Adults spider mites and nymphs suck plant juices from many food crops.
 Early damage will show as yellow-specked areas on leaf undersides.
 Adults may spin fine webs.
 Rinse plants with water and mist daily to suppress reproduction of mites.
-Release predatory mites, such as Phytoseiulus persimilis or similar species on vegetables.
-If pest populations are high, use least-toxic, short-lived botanical insecticides (neem oil, pyrethrin, rotenone) to establish control.
+Release predatory mites such as Phytoseiulus persimilis or similar species on vegetables.
+If pest populations are high, use least-toxic, short-lived botanical insecticides (neem oil, pyrethrin) first to establish control.